AML-202102/RL/README.md

 ## Part 2 : Deep Q-Network using CartPole environment (2.5 points)

 The CartPole environment is also provided by the gym library.
-The aim is to keep the pole as verticale as possible by moving right or left.
-If the pole reach an angle bigger than 15° or -15° the episode is over.
+The aim is to keep the pole as vertical as possible by moving right or left.
+If the pole reaches an angle bigger than 15° or -15° the episode is over.
 The objective of the game is to reach 195 moves in one episode, which means keeping the pole in the [-15°;15°] range for 195 moves.

-In order to run your scripts correctly, you should create a conda environment and download the following libraries.
+To run your scripts correctly, you should create a conda environment and download the following libraries.

     #Setup
     conda create --name RL